Festivities

 Ganggangsullae 강강술래

-This is the most representative folk activity during the full moon of Chuseok and reflects Korea’s agrarian roots.
-It is a 5,000 year-old dance recognized and described by UNESCO as a “seasonal harvest and fertility ritual.”
-During the dance, women wear hanbok and gather in a circle and hold hands while playfully miming vignettes of rural life and repeating the name of the dance.
-The dance is preserved as a performing art today and taught in elementary schools.
+Ganggangsullae is the quintessential folk activity performed during the full moon of Chuseok, showcasing Korea’s agrarian roots.
+This 5,000-year-old dance, recognized by UNESCO as a “seasonal harvest and fertility ritual,” provides a glimpse into rural Korean life.
+Participants, dressed in traditional hanbok, form a circle and hold hands, playfully mimicking vignettes of rural life while repeating the name of the dance.
+Today, Ganggangsullae is preserved as a performing art and is taught in elementary schools across the country.

 Click here to watch it